dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0401.md

 The layout in figure 4.1 specifies only four transistors.
 Figure 4.2 shows a die that contains four instances of a similar design to that shown in figure 4.1 .
 That chip has only 16 transistors.
 The large pads around the periphery of the chip are provided so that wires can be soldered to the chip and connected to metal pins on the exterior of the packaged chip, shown on the right in the figure.

-In the late 1970s, Carver Mead of Caltech and Lynn Conway, 1 then at Xerox PARC, wrote a textbook called Introduction to VLSI System Design 2 that revolutionized the field by introducing the use of scalable「design rules.」Their approach is now universally called the Mead-Conway approach to circuit design.
+In the late 1970s, Carver Mead of Caltech and Lynn Conway, [1] then at Xerox PARC, wrote a textbook called Introduction to VLSI System Design [2] that revolutionized the field by introducing the use of scalable「design rules.」Their approach is now universally called the Mead-Conway approach to circuit design.

 The design rules define standard layout patterns according to a variable parameter called λ (the Greek letter lambda), which is the minimum distance between features in a layout.
 The 22-nm Intel process used to fabricate the Haswell chips shown in figure 3.2 , for example, has λ = 22 × 10 −9 meters.
 With these design rules, chip designers can reuse layouts over and over again, greatly simplifying the design process, even as the feature sizes in chips keep declining.

-Figure 4.2

-Die photo (left) and packaged product photo (right) of an NXP 74AHC00, which contains four 2-input CMOS NAND gates.
+Figure 4.2 Die photo (left) and packaged product photo (right) of an NXP 74AHC00, which contains four 2-input CMOS NAND gates.
 [Die photo by Mikhail Svarichevsky of ZeptoBars, licensed under Creative Commons Attribution 3.0 Unported License.]

 Mead and Conway triggered a paradigm shift, and as with most paradigm shifts, they met with some resistance.
 Diehard circuit designers insisted that they could design better chips without the constraints imposed by the Mead-Conway approach.
 They refused to accept this「freedom from choice.」Such designers have almost entirely vanished.
 Today, you may find them in corners of the industry designing specialized chips or performing research on fabrication technologies.

 The use of design rules enables a separation between the chip designers and semiconductor physicists.
 The physicists can specify the design rules, and software can synthesize the masks.
 This separation also enabled new business models, where chips are fabricated by「silicon foundries,」companies such as TSMC (for Taiwan Semiconductor Manufacturing Company) or GLOBALFOUNDRIES, that just need to publish their design rules to their customers.
 Because of the Mead-Conway approach, system design companies can be「fabless,」not needing to invest the multiple billions of dollars that it takes to open a fab to make chips.
 Instead, they contract with the silicon foundries to make their chips.

+[1] To emphasize that paradigms are invented by humans, and sometimes interesting humans, I feel compelled to point out that before working at Xerox Parc, Lynn Conway had been fired by IBM in 1968 after announcing her intention to transition from a male to a female gender role.
+I cannot even begin to imagine the courage this must have required at that time.
+She has since become a vocal advocate for transgender rights.

+[2] The term Very Large Scale Integration (VLSI) started to come into use in the 1970s when chips began to have thousands of transistors.
+The term is still used for chips with billions of transistors.

 4.2 半导体